Using PowerShell for Brute-Force Password Cracking (Example Script)

 $ErrorOccurred = Test-Password -Password $Password

 The function itself is relatively simple.
 It initially sets $ErrorOccurred to $False.
-Incidentally, if you just want to see the script cycling through all possible password combinations on screen without actually cracking a password, you can change the initial value of $ErrorOccurred to $True.
+Incidentally, if you want to see the script cycling through all possible password combinations on screen without cracking a password, you can change the initial value of $ErrorOccurred to $True.
 You can see what the script does after such a modification in Figure 1.

 Figure 1.
 This is what happens if you change $False to $True.

 7. Once PowerShell returns to the script’s main body, there is a simple check to see if $ErrorOccurred is set to $True or $False.
-If $ErrorOccurred is true, the current password guess was rejected, meaning that the password is incorrect.
+If $ErrorOccurred is true, the current password guess was rejected, meaning the password is incorrect.
 Conversely, if ErrorOccurred is false, the password was accepted, meaning that the password is correct.
 At that point, the script should display the new password and terminate.

 About the Author